-Tanzanian star Samatta has sights set on Liverpool as Salah fights for fitness
+Tanzanian Star Samatta Has Sights Set On Liverpool As Salah Fights For Fitness

 However, Samatta stayed despite interest from around Europe, including a reported 10 million-euro ($11.2m) offer from Dynamo Moscow.

-"He is a complete forward, good with both feet, technical, skilful," said Mazzu in an interview with French magazine So Foot.
+“He is a complete forward, good with both feet, technical, skillful,” said Mazzu in an interview with French magazine So Foot.

+IN FOOTSTEPS OF LUKAKU, KOMPANY The former Simba and TP Mazembe star took the Ebony Shoe prize for the best player of African origin in Belgium last season, succeeding the likes of Romelu Lukaku, Vincent Kompany and Marouane Fellaini.
+He described winning the league as “maybe the best night of my life so far”.

 Since then, though, the player nicknamed “Samagoal” featured, and scored once, for Tanzania at the Africa Cup of Nations in Egypt, a campaign that ended with a group-stage elimination for the Taifa Stars.